Home Business Schemes in Singapore

 - The business owner must 18 years of age

-- The business owner must be the owner or any other authorised person approved (e.g. tenant) by HDB ( for non-owner applicants, they must obtain owners’ written consent prior to the application)
+- The business owner must be the owner.
+Meanwhile, for any other authorised person approved (e.g. tenant) by HDB ( for non-owner applicants, they must obtain owners’ written consent prior to the application)

-- He or she is required to continue using the flat as his or her residential unit.
+- He or she is must continue using the flat as his or her residential unit.

 - Register with ACRA (unless the business has been exempted from registration under the Business Registration Act) as either a Sole-proprietorship, or a Partnership, or a Limited Liability Partnership, or a Company Registration (Private Limited).